marcos-aim/Interactive-Map-Pathfinder/README.md

 ## Graphical Map Preview
 ![Gameplay GIF](gifs/Monroe.gif)

+### Classes and Methods
+- **Graph**: Manages a collection of nodes and edges, and provides methods for adding nodes/edges and finding the shortest path using Dijkstra's algorithm.
+- **Node and Edge**: Represent intersections and roads, respectively.
+Nodes store coordinates and connected edges, while edges store information about connected nodes and traversal costs.
+- **Path**: Represents a sequence of edges between a start and end node.
+- **QuadTree**: A data structure used to optimize spatial queries by partitioning the 2D space, making mouse-based node selection efficient.

 ## Input File Format
 The input file must contain two types of records for intersections (nodes) and roads (edges), formatted as follows: